migueltorrescosta/migueltorrescosta.github.io/_posts/2017-03-17-Maths'-Ceiling.md

 My final remark to this is the following: it is easier to be an A* student for the entirety of your studies than to be a B or C student for the same period.
 So put on the effort and climb up the ladder: never take a "You'll understand it once you do it enough times" for an answer, first understand it and them practice implementing it.

-PS: I kind of feel really bad for taking the punchline "And so it is with maths" word by word from Math With Bad Drawings, but whoever came up with it did a brilliant job.
-I couldn't deprive people of that.
+PS: I kind of feel really bad for taking the punchline "And so it is with maths" word by word from Math With Bad Drawings, but it is a brilliant punchline, I couldn't deprive people of that.
 Sorry Math With Bad Drawings.